CFA® results are out! Start prepping for your next exam with a Schweser Study Package. View Now »

 CFA Results Interpretation Summary

-We’re all hoping the thick blue line is above the minimum passing score.
-But if not, don’t ignore the valuable information you have here.
-An unsuccessful attempt is by definition a result of an unsuccessful study approach.
 Whether it was a lack of time, a lack of question practice, or a lack of focus in the right areas, you can assess what needs to be put right.
-With the most experienced and largest full-time faculty, Kaplan Schweser has the blend of CFA study materials, question practice, mock exams, and classes that can aid both your technical mastery and exam technique.
+With the most experienced and largest full-time faculty, Kaplan Schweser has a blend of CFA study materials, question practice, mock exams, and classes that can aid both your technical mastery and exam technique.

 Free eBook: Before You Decide to Sit for the CFA® Program Exam